 The analysis presented here is based on primary data I collected in the Republic of Cyprus and in the Republic of Trinidad and Tobago.
 I conducted semi-structured interviews with past and present government officials, carried out archival research in government offices, and collected state policy documents in both nations.
-In Trinidad and Tobago in 2000, I spoke with twentytwo government officials at, for example, the Ministry of Finance, Ministry of Gender and Culture, the Mayor's office in Port of Spain, and the Ministry of Social Welfare.
-Along with secondary sources, while in Trinidad I collected primary documents from the national library: for example, the IMF agreement with Trinidad in the early 1980s and the outline of the government officials in a variety of Ministries and the Chamber of Commerce, and also collected primary documents.
+In Trinidad and Tobago in 2000, I spoke with twenty-two government officials at, for example, the Ministry of Finance, Ministry of Gender and Culture, the Mayor's office in Port of Spain, and the Ministry of Social Welfare.
+Along with secondary sources, while in Trinidad I collected primary documents from the national library: for example, the IMF agreement with Trinidad in the early 1980s and the outline of the government plan in response to structural adjustments.
+In Cyprus in 2003, I met with thirty-one government officials in a variety of Ministries and the Chamber of Commerce, and also collected primary documents.
 Most interviews were audio-recorded and lasted for about an hour each.
 Most of the officials permitted me to contact them again by phone if I had follow up questions, which I did on several occasions.